GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 ### Localize screenshots and promotional video

 You can also tailor screenshots and promotional video for each locale.
-Once you've choose the locale. add a screenshot by dropping your screenshots in the **Localized screenshots** section.
+Once you've choose the locale, add a screenshot by dropping your screenshots in the **Localized screenshots** section.
 If you have a YouTube video in the target language, you can add the URL in the **Localized promo video** field.